 - This MOU agreement does not authorize the expenditure or reimbursement of any funds.
-Nothing in this agreement obligates the parties to expend appropriations or enter into any contract or other obligations. - By entering into this partnership, the agencies do not imply an endorsement or promotion by either agency of the policies, programs, or services of the other. - Nothing in this MOU agreement is intended to diminish or otherwise affect the authority of either agency to implement its respective statutory or regulatory functions. - This MOU agreement is not intended to be legally binding and does not confer any rights on any private person. - This MOU agreement is not intended to confer any rights against the United States, its agencies, or its officers upon any private person. - This MOU agreement is not intended to confer any rights against the State of California, its agencies, or its officers upon any private person. - Nothing in this MOU agreement will be interpreted as limiting, superseding, or otherwise affecting the agencies' normal operations or decisions in carrying out their statutory or regulatory duties, or duties under any Executive Order.
-This MOU agreement also does not limit or restrict the parties from participating in similar activities or arrangements with other entities. - This agreement will be executed in full compliance with the Privacy Act of 1974, the Freedom of Information Act, the Federal Records Act, the California Information Practices Act, and any other applicable federal laws and state laws. - This MOU agreement contains all the terms and conditions agreed upon by the agencies concerning the subject matter of the agreement.
+Nothing in this agreement obligates the parties to expend appropriations or enter into any contract or other obligations. - By entering into this partnership, the agencies do not imply an endorsement or promotion by either agency of the policies, programs, or services of the other. - Nothing in this MOU agreement is intended to diminish or otherwise affect the authority of either agency to implement its respective statutory or regulatory functions. - This MOU agreement is not intended to be legally binding and does not confer any rights on any private person. - This MOU agreement is not intended to confer any rights against the United States, its agencies, or its officers upon any private person. - Nothing in this MOU agreement will be interpreted as limiting, superseding, or otherwise affecting the agencies' normal operations or decisions in carrying out their statutory or regulatory duties, or duties under any Executive Order.
+This MOU agreement also does not limit or restrict the parties from participating in similar activities or arrangements with other entities. - This agreement will be executed in full compliance with the Privacy Act of 1974, the Freedom of Information Act, the Federal Records Act, and any other applicable federal laws and state laws, including the District of Columbia Freedom of Information Act ("the District's FOIA"), D.C.
+Code §§ 2-531 through 2-540. - This MOU agreement contains all the terms and conditions agreed upon by the agencies concerning the subject matter of the agreement.
 No other understandings, oral or otherwise, regarding the subject matter of this agreement shall be deemed to exist or be binding upon the agencies.
 This agreement is not intended to confer any right upon any private person or other third party.